datarobot/datarobot-user-models/README.md

 The **drum** tool currently supports models with DataRobot-generated Scoring Code or models that implement either the `IClassificationPredictor` or `IRegressionPredictor` interface from [datarobot-prediction](https://mvnrepository.com/artifact/com.datarobot/datarobot-prediction).
 The model artifact must have a **jar** extension.

+## Unstructured inference models <a name="unstructured_inference_models"></a>
+**UNDER DEVELOPMENT**
+>The feature is under active development.
+>Available in DRUM only (not in DR App).
+>Functionality may change.

+Inference models support unstructured mode, where input and output are not verified and can be almost anything.
+This is your responsibility to verify correctness.

+The only requirement is that predictions must be returned as strings.

+> Note R models: rpy2 is used to run R code from python, scalar values returned by R code, are represented as lists in Python.
+>E.g. if your custom score() method returns "Hello World", you'll receive "['Hello World"]" as the result.

 ## Assembling a training model code folder <a name="training_model_folder"></a>
 Custom training models are in active development.
 They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to DataRobot's full set of automated insights.
 Refer to the [quickrun readme](QUICKSTART-FOR-TRAINING.md).